 You will steadily rank up in Festival Plaza as you accumulate Festival Coins by chatting to visitors and responding to their requests, which will soon open up the opportunity to host missions where players can team up to cooperatively complete a designated goal.
 These can be attempted online or locally, and Game Freak has teased that global missions will be held down the line where everyone will be encouraged to work together to accomplish them.

 Festival Coins can be spent at stores that line Festival Plaza’s circular balloon-filled street, which will let you have your fortune read, take part in a lottery to win prizes, train your Pokémon at the bouncy house, and provide a chance to dye your clothes.
 This is a great place to invest your time and another welcome distraction beyond the main quest.

-By this point it should be clear that Sun and Moon are packed with more than enough content to fuel your hunger for a definitive Pokémon adventure.
+By this point, it should be clear that Pokémon Sun and Pokémon Moon are packed with more than enough content to fuel your hunger for a definitive Pokémon adventure.
 But, it isn’t all plain sailing.
 The lilting soundtrack is once again commendable with Team Skull’s punk themes being a particular highlight, but there are still struggles in graphical performance.
 There can be no question that the Alola region’s colourful landscapes are joyous and captivating to wander, but larger battle instances are still unable to overcome framerate woes that have been present since the Pokémon series arrived on Nintendo 3DS.
-It’s not a particular deal breaker given how superb the whole package is, but it’s a notable notch in what is otherwise a near perfect realisation of what many hope to see from a Pokémon adventure.
+It’s not a particular deal-breaker given how superb the whole package is, but it’s a notable notch in what is otherwise a near-perfect realisation of what many hope to see from a Pokémon adventure.